-All Academic Departments at Maine Maritime Academy offer opportunities for specialization in one or more areas of study.
-Students wishing to receive credit for a specialized program of study should consult with the designated minor or concentration coordinator(s) to receive advice.
+All Departments at Maine Maritime Academy offer opportunities for specialization in one or more areas of study.
+Students wishing to receive credit for a specialized program of study should consult with the appropriate advisors to obtain approval to pursue and receive credit for program specializations.